DiyMediaServer

 networks:

-# Connects the container to the custom media network
+# Joins the shared media network

 - media_network